-Explanation: All Utterance End Symbols CHAT (both the “Basic Utterance terminators” as well as the “Special Utterance Terminators”, cf. MacWhiney 2000: 60 und 66 ff) are put together from???
+Explanation: All Utterance End Symbols CHAT (both the “Basic Utterance terminators” as well as the “Special Utterance Terminators”, cf. MacWhiney 2000: 60 und 66 ff.) are put together from???
 Zeichenketten??? (setzen sich aus Zeichenketten zusammen,) that end in a full stop, a question mark or an exclamation mark.
 In addition, the segmentation algorithm allows one (optional) space after the utterance end symbol.

 Example: